Cord Cutting Guides, News, and Reviews

 If you are thinking about cutting the cord on cable TV — or if you already have, — you should consider the merits of Philo and fuboTV.
 Both Philo and fuboTV are streaming video services that give you high-quality content at an affordable price.
 However, fuboTV and Philo have some important differences as well.
 You’ve come to the right place to find out about these streaming video services.
 We have all of the details of each service neatly organized below for you.

-Philo and fuboTV set out to do the same basic thing: Deliver live streaming TV.
+A Philo subscription and a fuboTV subscription are designed to do the same basic thing: deliver live streaming TV.
 These are both subscription services that give us multiple live TV channels — kind of like cable!
 But there are differences, too.

 As we’ll talk about later, the key difference is the price.
 With Philo, you’ll pay less — but you’ll also miss out on sports and local news.

-These two services both offer cloud DVRs that let you record live TV, but they have different amounts of cloud DVR storage. fuboTV’s DVR storage tops out at 500 hours, while Philo provides unlimited DVR cloud storage for 30 days.
+These two services both offer cloud DVRs that let you record live TV, but they have different amounts of cloud DVR storage. fuboTV’s DVR storage tops out at 1000 hours, while Philo provides unlimited DVR cloud storage for a year.

-fuboTV provides several packages at varying price points: “Standard,” “Family,” “Family With Showtime” and “Ultra.”
-Ultra runs $80 per month and provides around 200 channels along with on-demand content. fuboTV features 35 sports channels, while Philo does not have a single sports channel.
+fuboTV provides several packages at varying price points: Starter, Pro, Elite and Latino Quarterly.
+Elite runs $80 per month and provides around 150 channels along with on-demand content. fuboTV features 35 sports channels, while Philo does not have a single sports channel.

 Though Philo doesn’t offer sports, news, or local channels, it provides a wide array of the top cable channels, such as A&E, VH1, ID Discovery, Comedy Central, and Cartoon Network. fuboTV provides some of the most popular cable channels, too, but — in contrast with Philo — it also gives us major networks, sports, and news channels.
 If you are interested in sports channels and premium channels such as Showtime, fuboTV will suit your interests.
 Examples of fuboTV’s cable channels include: